henriklatsch/projects/readme.md

 @author Henriklatsch
 # Overview

 This folder contains different projects from my time at NTNU.
-Below is a short explanation of the objectives of each project, target variables, files contained and original project deliverables.
+Below is a short explanation of the objectives of each project, project goals, files contained and original project deliverables.

 ## Project 1